National reveals Govt advice on how a CGT potentially hinders business

 Tax officials told the Government 15 months ago that a capital gains tax (CGT) could discourage people from starting new businesses or from diving into research and development.

+The Government is preparing to respond to the Tax Working Group recommendations in April.

-The Tax Working Group's report, published in February, recommended a comprehensive capital gains tax on investment property, shares, farming and others businesses at the taxpayer's highest income tax rate.
+The group's report, published in February, recommended a comprehensive capital gains tax on investment property, shares, farming and others businesses at the taxpayer's highest income tax rate.

 Exemptions would apply to the family home and personal goods such as art and jewellery and vintage cars.